Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 RED Brick.
 The location of it and an overview of the different hardware interfaces of the RED Brick is given in the :ref:`Hardware Section <red_brick_hardware>`.
-You can order a SD card with preinstalled image in our shop.
+You can order a SD card with pre-installed image in our shop.
 Otherwise you have to :ref:`copy the image to your card <red_brick_copy_image>`.

 After that your RED Brick is ready to go and can be connected to your PC or Mac